Visualising Malaysian Cities

 This map illustrates the locations of creative and cultural hubs by category (e.g. art centres advertising firms, galleries, and museums) within the KLCCD and its surroundings - a list of existing heritage assets, cultural attractions and creative enterprises that would benefit the general public.

 Safe Walk of KLCCD

-The Safe Walk of KLCCD map illustrates the walkability and overall comfort of pedestrian walkways throughout the day and night in KLCCD.
-It may assist local councils and placemaking actors to come up with solutions on how to improve the safety perception of ‘bad’ areas in the city.
+This map illustrates the walkability and overall comfort of pedestrian walkways throughout the day and night within the KLCCD.
+It may assist local councils and placemaking actors in creating solutions for improving the perceptions of safety and seemingly ‘bad’ areas in the city.